 • Does the sense of belonging (or lack of a sense of belonging) that women experiencing homelessness feel correlate with housing and employment outcomes?

+The data collection perios of the needs assessment was completed in March 2017 and the results are now being analyzed.
 Subsequent to the needs assessment, the Leadership Team will manage a convening of Chicago organizations, funders, and government representatives to disseminate the assessment results and create collaborative efforts to strengthen programming, increase housing options, and develop policy which is focused on unaccompanied women who are homeless in Chicago.